 One of the most famous attractions on Maui is Hana Highway (also called “The Road to Hana”), a 64-mile-long drive that stretches along the eastern coast of the island.
 Hana Highway is known for its hairpin turns and one-lane roads that, although treacherous at times, offer some of the most amazing scenery you’ll ever see.
 The highway winds through Maui’s backcountry past small towns, beaches, waterfalls, and Haleakala National Park, providing you with plenty of scenic stops along the way.

 Oahu offers an old-meets-new Hawaiian experience, with bustling cities like Honolulu rubbing elbows with laid-back surfing towns and ancient Polynesian sites.
-It’s also home to well-known attractions, such as the Pearl Harbor memorial, the Dole pineapple plantation, and famous Waikiki Beach, which is dubbed the “birthplace of modern surfing.”
+It’s also home to well-known attractions, such as the Pearl Harbor memorial and famous Waikiki Beach, which is dubbed the “birthplace of modern surfing.”

 Kauai is a nature-lover’s paradise.
 Hiking, zip-lining, and water sports are all popular things to do on this mountainous island, but for those who want to mix in a bit of R&R, there’s no shortage of pristine beaches and charming towns.
 Parts of Kauai’s north shore are so rugged that they’re only accessible by foot or air — a perfect excuse to cross ‘helicopter tour’ off your bucket list.
 If you’re visiting Kauai between December and May, keep your eyes peeled for the humpback whales that come to the island each year to breed.